coding4medicine/scripting4biology-python/en/Level5.0.md

-# Module 5 - An example
+# Level 5 - An example of full program

 ## Reading a FASTA file

-Reading a FASTA File

 A FASTA file has the following format -

 ~~~~~~~~
 >ID1
 ATGTGGGAGG